fangwei123456/spikingjelly/docs/source/activation_based_en/0_neuron.rst

 Different neurons have different charging equations.
 However, when the membrane potential exceeds the threshold potential, the release of spike and the reset of the membrane potential are the same for all kinds of neurons.
-Therefore, they all inherit from :class:`spikingjelly.clock_driven.neuron.BaseNode` and share the same discharge and reset equations.
-The codes of neuronal fire can be found at :class:`spikingjelly.clock_driven.neuron.BaseNode.neuronal_fire`:
+Therefore, they all inherit from :class:`spikingjelly.activation_based.neuron.BaseNode` and share the same discharge and reset equations.
+The codes of neuronal fire can be found at :class:`spikingjelly.activation_based.neuron.BaseNode.neuronal_fire`:

 .. code-block:: python